UzairVawda/SendAMovieScript/README.md

 ### Services On The Way:
 	1. SMS
 	2. WhatsApp
+	3. iMessage Group Chats

 ### Avaliable Scripts:
 	1. k3g
 	2. bees
 	3. You can find virtually all movie scripts online.
 Download them as a TXT.

 ### Using iMessage
 1. Download or clone the repo